Ultimate Guide to Understanding Mutual Funds

 Sector or Industry Funds

 Some funds will attempt to represent all or most of the stocks in a particular sector or industry.
-What’s the difference?
+What’s the difference between a sector and an industry?
 Sectors are broader than industries — for example, oil is an industry, but energy is a sector that also includes coal, gas, wind, and solar companies.
 The stocks in each industry or sector share similar characteristics and risks.

 Target Date Funds

-A target date fund will provide you with a mix of asset classes (for example, 20% bonds and 80% stocks).
-They assume you will terminate the fund some year in the future, usually when you retire, and they shift to less risky investments as the target year approaches.
+A target date fund will provide you with a mix of asset classes (for example, 20% bonds and 80% stocks), and investors choose them with a particular date and goal in mind, usually retirement.
+These funds shift to less risky investments as the target year approaches.

-Target-date funds are intended to be a generic, low-cost solution to retirement saving and.
+Target-date funds are intended to be a simple, low-cost solution to retirement saving.
 They can be a good choice for a 401(k) investment if you don’t have the time or expertise to pick funds.

 The Financial Mechanics of Mutual Funds